jwcranford/wordle-assistant/README.md

 ## Dependencies

-wordle-companion relies on a feature of Python 3.10, so Python 3.10+ must be installed.
+wordle-assistant relies on a feature of Python 3.10, so Python 3.10+ must be installed.

 ## Usage